Skip to main content

 • Purchase Date and Price (with discount amount if applicable).

 • Expandable Package Timeline showing the purchase event and every usage event with dates, amounts, and linked charges.
+On an active package, each item discount has a pencil next to the remaining count — click it to adjust the quantity remaining without touching the underlying package.
+Unlimited discounts don’t show a pencil.

 • Actions: View Package (goes to the package settings page), Cancel Package, or Reactivate Package.